AfifRifaie95/Excel-Dynamic-Dashboard/README.md

 ### Project Overview

-The aim of this project is to build professional-quality dashboards.
-It showcases my ability to apply powerful techniques for transforming raw data into beautiful, interactive visuals in Excel.
+The aim of this project is to build professional dashboards.
+It showcases my ability to apply multiple techniques for transforming raw data into interactive visuals in Excel.
 The dahsboard are guided project by Maven Analytics.

 ### Data Source